 Penetration strategy consists in entering the market with prices significantly lower than the competition in order to gain more customers and thus increase market share.
 This strategy is valid in the long run, because when your e-commerce is established in the market, you will be able to raise prices to increase your profit margin.

 Another strategy for pricing below the competition is discounted pricing.
 Simply by setting prices lower than the rest of your competitors.
 This is a viable method for businesses with a large number of products or physical stores of large surfaces.
-In order to implement this strategy without fear – be careful not to spoil the profit margin of your products – you can use dynamic pricing tools.
-This software automatically updates the price of your products according to pre-established rules.
+In order to implement this strategy without fear – be careful not to spoil the profit margin of your products.

 Pricing above the competition